uc-dipp/uc-dipp.github.io/members/example/index.md

 * `<img src="bbq.jpg">` inserts the image located at "/bbq.jpg" (in your member folder).
 You don't need to close this tag

     <img src="bbq.jpg" height="50px" width="50px">
+    <a href="https://drive.google.com/folderview?id=0B67xyTocshK8WFV2WlNhQnFyX1E&usp=sharing">Here</a> are some images of DiPP - just copy in the URL to one you like!

 * `<h1>` - `<h6>` Makes the text into title text (bigger).
 You can use any number 1-6: 1 is largest